A doctor using a stethoscope to check a male patient's heartbeat in a medical office.

 About Tebra

 Tebra, headquartered in Southern California, empowers independent healthcare practices with cutting-edge AI and automation to drive growth, streamline care, and boost efficiency.
-Our all-in-one EHR software and billing platform delivers everything you need to attract and engage your patients, including online scheduling, reputation management, and digital communications.
+Our all-in-one EHR and billing platform delivers everything you need to attract and engage your patients, including online scheduling, reputation management, and digital communications.

 Inspired by "vertebrae," our name embodies our mission to be the backbone of healthcare success.
 With over 165,000 providers and 190 million patient records, Tebra is redefining healthcare through innovation and a commitment to customer success.
 We're not just optimizing operations — we're ensuring private practices thrive.